Heroku Ruby Support

 Libraries

-The following libraries are used by the platform for managing and running Ruby applications and cannot be specified.
+The following libraries are used by the platform for managing and running Ruby applications and can’t be specified.
 For application dependency resolution and management, bundler is installed based on the contents of your Gemfile.lock

 .
 If you have a BUNDLED WITH